 Ventricular fibrillation is an emergency that requires immediate medical attention.
 It's the most frequent cause of sudden cardiac death.

 Emergency treatment for ventricular fibrillation includes cardiopulmonary resuscitation (CPR) and shocks to the heart with a device called an automated external defibrillator (AED).
 Medications, implanted devices or surgery may be recommended to prevent episodes of ventricular fibrillation.

-Loss of consciousness is the most common sign of ventricular fibrillation.
+Collapse and loss of consciousness is the most common symptom of ventricular fibrillation.

 - Chest pain

 - Shortness of breath